jsbenning/jazz_nyc/README.md

 ## To be updated:

-This is the incomplete record of a gem project for scraping upcoming performance information from the website of Small's, a Manhattan jazz club.
-Revisions ongoing.
+This is a gem project for scraping upcoming performance information from select Manhattan jazz clubs.

 ## Contributing